How I Stopped Worrying and Learned to Love Eberron

 - “The Sovereign Host is one name, and speaks with one voice.
 The gods are letters of that name, and the sounds of that voice.”
 The Doctrine of the Divine Host instructs Vassals to worship all the gods as a single entity, calling and praying to each as the situation warrants.
 People usually chose a patron according to their life, but reverence to all (even the Dark Six in some circumstances) are advised.

 - Good and evil are hard to define in the Host, as evil and good aspects can be found in any of the gods’ arenas.
 Farming in Boldrei’s name can abuse the land, while a praying to the Devourer for a storm during a forest fire could save lives.
-Most people pray mainly to the Nine, as they are more likely to effect their everyday lives, but the disasters and misfortunes of the Six occur as well.
+Most people pray mainly to the Nine, as they are more likely to effect their everyday lives, but the disasters and misfortunes associated with the Six also prompt prayer.

 - Death and the Afterlife.
 Vassals believe that the soul is a spark of divine power which fades as a person nears death, and when they die, they will go to Dolurrh for a gray and eternal afterlife.
-They belive faith will make their lifes before death better, and someday the Host may enter Dolurrh and make it a paradise.
+They believe faith will make their lives before death better, and someday the Host may enter Dolurrh and make it a paradise.

 - Host followers are called Vassals, and though they attend festivals, masses, and other religious functions under the authority of the Host, their most common attribute is regular prayer, calling the gods into their daily activities, like a smith praying to Onatar, or a gambler praying to Olladra.